ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 What does happen when $v_2 > v_1$?
 The new $MinusE+$ does not apply nor does any other evaluation rule.
 Subtraction when
 $v_2 > v_1$ is _undefined_.
 There is no rule that applies and thus no evaluation results.
 When evaluation is not complete in this way and the term being evaluated is not a value, we say that interpretation is _stuck_ and the evaluation relation defined by $\eval$ is _not total_.

-One way to fix this problem is to simply return $0$ when the result would be negative.
+One way to fix this problem is to return $0$ when the result would be negative.
 This fix is captured with the rule $MinusEZero$:

 $$\frac{t_1 \eval v_1,\; t_2 \eval v_2,\; v_1 < v_2}{t_1 \underline{-}
 t_2 \eval 0}\; [MinusEZero]$$